layday/frontend-editables/README.rst

     # Then append the ``installed_files`` to the distribution's ``RECORD``,
     # optionally by passing ``append_to_record=<path to RECORD>`` to ``install``.

+The paths must map would-be wheel files to their absolute paths on disk;
+folder paths are invalid.

 CLI
 ~~~